 Wine storage is critical to the wine's flavor.
 Wine is frequently consumed within a day or two of purchase.
-However, whether you appreciate buying good quality wine, storing it and bringing it out on special occasions, or enjoying it with a meal with family and friends, a wine cooler will help you save room in your refrigerator and make it easier to discover the exact beverage you're looking for!
+However, whether you appreciate buying good quality wine, storing it and bringing it out on special occasions, or enjoying it with a meal with family and friends, a wine fridge will help you save room in your refrigerator and make it easier to discover the exact beverage you're looking for!

 A wine fridge will effortlessly keep your wines chilled and ready to serve at any time.
 Many wines improve with age and can last for years if stored properly.

-The Basics About Wine Cooler
+The Basics About wine fridge

 - Keeping wine bottles for any length of time